TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 Despite these issues, the language should allow you to specify typing rules and constraints in a declarative and concise way.
 TS files end in `.ts` and generate corresponding `.generated.str` files.
+There overall structure looks like this:

+    module types

+    imports

+      assignment1/MiniJava
+      analysis/desugar

+    type rules

+      ...

 ### Tasks